Naxdy/naxgcc-fw/README.md

 Full documentation is available at [gcc.naxdy.org](https://gcc.naxdy.org/).

+Join the NaxGCC matrix chat at [#naxgcc:naxdy.org](https://matrix.to/#/#naxgcc:naxdy.org) to discuss development or ask for help.

 ---

 This repo houses the firmware for the NaxGCC, a GameCube-style controller built on the [PhobGCC](https://github.com/PhobGCC/PhobGCC-SW).
 The firmware can also be used as an optional firmware for the PhobGCC, though the PhobGCC will then have to be connected to the console directly via USB.